Here are all the winners from the Oscars 2024 – rolling list

 The Teachers’ Lounge (Germany)

-The Zone of Interest (UK)
+The Zone of Interest (UK) – winner

 Best Documentary Feature Film